basho/basho_docs/content/riak/ts/1.3.1/using/configuring.md

 ### Maximum quanta

-Use `timeseries_query_max_quanta_span` to configure the maximum number of quanta that a query can span
+Use `timeseries_query_max_quanta_span` to configure the maximum number of quanta that a query can span.
+The default is 5.

 ```
-timeseries_query_max_quanta_span = 3
+timeseries_query_max_quanta_span = 5
 ```

-For example, if you set `QUANTUM(time, 15, 'm')` in your TS table, setting `timeseries_query_max_quanta_span` to '5' would allow a query to return results within a time span of 75 minutes.
-If a query has a larger time span, the error `too_many_subqueries` will show and the query will not run.
+You should set this parameter to be one more than your desired timespan, else a fraction of your queries will fall outside your `timeseries_query_max_quanta_span` window.
+In general, your timespan won't be an integer multiple of the quantum, so if your maximum size query is dtmax, and your quantum size is Q, then we recommend: max_quanta = ceil(dtmax / Q + 1.0).

+If a query has a larger time span than your specified maximum, the error `too_many_subqueries` will show and the query will not run.
 This option is intended to prevent excessively long-running queries that could affect the performance of the cluster.

 The maximum allowable value is 256.

 ### Maximum queries

 Use `timeseries_max_concurrent_queries` to set the maximum number of queries that can run concurrently per node.
+The default is 3.
 The total number of queries that can be run on a cluster is the number of nodes multiplied by the `timeseries_max_concurrent_queries` value.
 This constraint is to prevent an unbounded number of queries overloading the cluster.

 ```
 timeseries_max_concurrent_queries = 3